Avantika2121/Clothing-App/README.md

 **Introduction**

-Clothing App is a database of clothing items where a user can select, update and remove the clothing items based on his/her choice.
+Clothing App is a database of clothing items where a user can select,create, update and remove the clothing items based on his/her choice.

 **ERD**